-All students are expected to carry a full course load per semester, maintain good academic standing, and make satisfactory academic progress.
+All student residents are expected to maintain full-time status, remain in good academic standing, and make satisfactory academic progress.
 Permission to continue residency is contingent upon meeting these criteria.
-It is expected that each student become acquainted with, and comply with, all the rules and regulations pertaining to campus conduct and residence living.
-At the beginning of each semester, there will be a meeting at the residence hall.
-At this time, the residence hall policies and Midwest's policies will be explained.
-Students will be required to sign a statement that they have read, understand, and agree to uphold all residence hall regulations.

-If a student moves out of the residence hall during the contract period, whether voluntarily or involuntarily, the housing deposit is forfeited and a refund will be assessed on a pro-rated basis.
+Each student is expected to become acquainted with, and comply with, all the rules and regulations pertaining to campus conduct and housing.
+At the beginning of each semester, there will be a mandatory meeting at the residence hall for all residents.
+At this time, the residence hall and campus policies will be explained.
+During this meeting, students will be requested to sign a statement that they have read and agree to uphold all residence hall regulations.
+If a student moves out of the residence hall during the contract period, whether voluntarily or involuntarily, the housing deposit will be forfeited, and a refund will be assessed on a pro-rated basis.
 The residence hall deposit is non-refundable for any student who fails to maintain good academic standing or make satisfactory progress.

-For further information regarding Midwest's on-campus housing or help in relocating to the Greater St. Louis area, you may contact Midwest's Business Office by e-mail at usa@midwest.edu or by calling (636) 327-4645 and ask to speak with the director of the Business Office.
+For further information regarding Midwest University's on-campus housing or help with relocating to the St. Louis area, you may contact the Business Office by e-mail at usa@midwest.edu or by calling (636) 327-4645 and asking to speak with the Director of the Business Office.